remeda/remeda/README.md

 )(users)// broken typings in TS :(
 ```

-Mixing paradigms can be cumbersome in Lodash because you must import two different methods.
+Mixing paradigms can be cumbersome in Lodash because it requires importing two different methods.
-Remeda provides all methods in two versions, and the correct overload is picked based on the number of provided arguments.
+Remeda implements all methods in two versions, and the correct overload is picked based on the number of provided arguments.
-The "data-last" version must have always one argument less then the "data-first" version.
+The "data-last" version must always have one argument less than the "data-first" version.

 ```js
 // Remeda